-A total of $5 \times 10^6$ cells/aliquots were centrifuged after the treatments and cellular pellets were washed twice with cold PBS.
-The cellular proteins were extracted with 0.2 ml of RIPA lysis buffer (150 mM NaCl, 10 mM Tris-HCl, pH 7.4, 5 mM EDTA, 0.1% SDS, 1% Triton X-NaF, 100, 50 mМ 0.5% sodium deoxycholate, and mМ NaVO4) 1 containing protease and phosphatase inhibitor cocktails (Sigma-Aldrich, St. Louis, Missouri, USA) on ice for 30 min.
+A total of $5\times10^6$ cells/aliquots were centrifuged after the treatments cellular pellets were washed twice with cold PBS.
+The cellular proteins were extracted with 0.2 ml of RIPA lysis buffer (150 mM NaCl, 10 mM Tris-HCl, pH 7.4, 5 mM EDTA, 0.1% SDS, 1% Triton X-NaF, 100, 50 mM0.5% sodium deoxycholate, and 1 mM NaVO4) containing protease and phosphatase inhibitor cocktails (Sigma-Aldrich, St. Louis, Missouri, USA) on ice for 30 min.
 After centrifugation at 13000 rpm at 4°C for 20, the supernatant was gathered.

-Bradford was used for assay the determination of protein concentrations.
-Equal amounts of total cellular protein (70 μg in a total volume of 24 μl) were loaded and resolved SDS-PAGE, on 10% according to the method of Laemmli.
+Bradford assay was used for determination of protein concentrations.
+Equal amounts of total cellular protein (70) μg in a total volume of 24 μl) were loaded and resolved on 10% SDS-PAGE, according to the method of Laemmli.
 To determine molecular weight, a multicolor protein ladder (size ranges of 10-190 kDa and 40-300 kDa) was employed as a standard.
 The gels were then electroblotted onto nitrocellulose membranes (Hybond-ECL; Amersham Corp., Little Chalfont, UK) for 1 h under 60 V. Afterward, blocking of membranes was performed for 1 h at room temperature with 5% skim milk diluted in TBS with 0.1% Tween-20 (TBS-T).
-Then, the membranes were hybridized with specific primary antibodies (1:1000 dilution) at 4°C overnight.
+Then, the membranes were hybridized with specific primary (1:1000 antibodies dilution) at 4°C overnight.
 After incubation, membranes were washed 5 times in TBS-T and incubated with HRP-conjugated secondary antibodies (1:5000 dilution).
-Protein expression was detected by, chemiluminescence reagent (Amersham ECL Advance Kit; GE Healthcare, Little Chalfont.
-UK) according to the manufacturer's recommendation using ChemiDoc instrument (Vilber Lourmat SAS, France).
+Protein expression was detected chemiluminescence reagent (Amersham ECL Advance Kit; GE Healthcare, Little Chalfont.
+UK) according using manufacturer's recommendation ChemiDoc instrument (Vilber Lourmat SAS, France).